Introduction: The Demographic-Economic Nexus

 Strategic Priorities for Policymakers

-Integrating demographic analysis into the core of economic governance allows countries to turn demographic challenges into opportunities for sustained and inclusive prosperity.
-The decisions made today regarding investment in children, support for families, management of migration, and adaptation of social systems will shape the economic landscape for decades to come.
+By embedding demographic analysis into the core of economic governance, countries can transform demographic challenges into opportunities for sustained and inclusive prosperity.
+Strategic decisions made today—whether to invest in children’s education and family support, manage migration flows, or reform social protection systems—will decisively shape economic landscapes for decades to come.